Lansoprazole, Amoxicillin and Clarithromycin

 Oral ampicillin-class antibiotics are poorly absorbed during labor.
 Studies in guinea pigs showed that intravenous administration of ampicillin slightly decreased the uterine tone and frequency of contractions, but moderately increased the height and duration of contractions.
 However, it is not known whether use of these drugs in humans during labor or delivery has immediate or delayed adverse effects on the fetus, prolongs the duration of labor, or increases the likelihood that forceps delivery or other obstetrical intervention or resuscitation of the newborn will be necessary.

 Lansoprazole and its metabolites are excreted in the milk of rats.
 It is not known whether lansoprazole is excreted in human milk.
-Because of the potential for serious adverse reactions in nursing infants from lansoprazole delayed-release capsules, amoxicillin capsules, and clarithromycin tablets, and the potential for tumorigenicity shown for lansoprazole in rat carcinogenicity studies, a decision should be made whether to discontinue nursing or to discontinue lansoprazole delayed-release capsules, amoxicillin capsules, and clarithromycin tablets, taking into account the importance of the therapy to the mother.
+Because of the potential for serious adverse reactions in nursing infants from lansoprazole/amoxicillin/clarithromycin, and the potential for tumorigenicity shown for lansoprazole in rat carcinogenicity studies, a decision should be made whether to discontinue nursing or to discontinue lansoprazole/amoxicillin/clarithromycin, taking into account the importance of the therapy to the mother.

 Penicillins have been shown to be excreted in human milk.
 Amoxicillin use by nursing mothers may lead to sensitization of infants.
 Caution should be exercised when amoxicillin is administered to a nursing woman.